FDBoever/PhDThesis/ReadMe.md

 # Online Supporting Material
 >_Marinobacter_ as an algal panacea?
-Frederik De Boever 2019

 ## Content

-__Chapter 4__ – List of complete genome sequences used in Chapter 5.
-Gammaproteobacteria as well as a Alphaproteobacterial outgroup containing Rhodobacter, Roseobacter, Rugegeria, Dinoroseobacter and Pheobacter strains.

-__Chapter 5__ - Genome statistics for genomes used in Chapter 5, as derived from CheckM (Parks et al., 2015).

-__Chapter 6__ – Phenotypic data derived from IJSEM (Barberán et al., 2017).

-__Chapter 7__ - Marinobacter signature orthologs.
-Pan-genome was calculated for Oceanospirilalles genomes as well as members of the Marinobacter genus.
-Shown are orthologous gene families which are shared among all Marinobacter genomes but absent in all Oceanospirilalles genomes.
-Indicated are locus tags from Marinobacter hydrocarbonoclasticus SP17.
+__Chapter 4__ – Bacterial genome sequencing and in silico prediction of Microbial interactions among partners of the tripartite model system

+__Chapter 5__ -  Pangenome and phylogenomic relationship of _Marinobacter_ and related Gammaproteobacteria: proposal to transfer _Marinobacter gen. nov._ from _Alteromonadales ord. nov._ to _Oceanospirillales ord. nov._ within the new family _Marinobacteraceae fam. nov._

+__Chapter 6__ –  Functional heterogeneity of Marinobacter links lifestyle and evolutionary history

+__Chapter 7__ - Simultaneous RNA-seq to investigate microbe mediated protection against an algicidal bacterium in _Nannochloropsis oceanica_ CCAP849/10 co-cultures